That’s what lacking confidence is costing you!

-- Lacking confidence is costing you thousands of dollars:
+1. Lacking confidence is costing you thousands of dollars.

 Studies show that blue-collar workers who test higher in self-confidence scales earn an average of $7,000 more than their lower-scoring peers.
 That same study reveals that professionals earn an average of $28,000 more (Neil Burton, M.D.).

-When managers seek to promote, often the person who exudes fearlessness will be chosen over someone who may be more capable but lacks esteem.
-People with confidence are often perceived as more skilled, even when they are not.
-They’re not afraid to ask questions or even make mistakes; they are seen as the “go-getters”.
+Managers will typically promote, the person who exudes fearlessness over someone who may be more capable but lacks esteem.
+The perception of confident people is that they are more skilled, even when they are not.
+They’re not afraid to ask questions or even make mistakes; managers see them as the “go-getters”.
 Unfortunately, bosses, clients, and customers make negative assumptions about people who exhibit behaviors of low self-confidence, believing they are incompetent or apathetic.
 That stinks, but it’s a reality of life.

 Less secure people are often timid about asking for raises or promotions.
 I have yet to meet a career or business coach who doesn’t swear that self-doubting clients stay stuck in comfort zones significantly longer than their confident peers.
 They have a greater need to feel safe, even if that safety is costing them endless opportunities, including living their passion.
 To step out of one’s comfort zone for necessary growth translates risk and possible rejection.
 Maybe they’re secretly waiting to be recognized and approached but, in most cases, it is those who are big and bold and speak up for higher positions and salaries are who receive them (Ashley Staht).